alexajuno/notes/college/ux-ui/Lecture 3 - Human in HCI.md

-# Human in HCI

 ## Human factor

 - Quick intro: human parts like computer structure
-  - including memory, ram, cpu and emotion
+  - including memory, ram, CPU and emotion
 - Research about features of human and how they relate to the interaction with the system
 - It seems there are a lot of factors and features
   - But one thing I must confirm that people are diverse and lazy lol
-- The downnloaded slide is a bit different from the one in the lecture
+- The downloaded slide is a bit different from the one in the lecture

 ## Visual Perception